kinit-sk/overshoot/README.md

 # Overshoot

-Stochastic gradient descent based optimization method for faster convergence.
+Stochastic gradient descent based optimization method.
 Compute gradients using model shifted in the direction of the current momentum.

 ## Requirements